benf223/Meteor/README.md

 * Wall Breaker: Walls have been temporarily disabled, allowing you to swipe meteorites out of the screen.
 ### Game End
 The game ends when a meteorite has made contact with the village, causing both to explode.
 Highscores will be tracked locally and can be accessed in the menu.
+### Game Pause
+The game can be paused during gameplay by touching on the red pause button located at the upper right of the screen.
+The options available during game pause:
+* Resume: Unpause the game and continue gameplay
+* Restart: Restarts the game like you've just started a new game.
+* Menu: Returns to main menu.

 ## The Menu
 ### Main Menu